CodeNMore/CScreen/README.md

 This version has been tested (and works!) with LOVE 0.10.1

 ## Basic Usage
 CScreen is very simple to use, and can be implemented in nearly any type of game.
+Simply place the *cscreen.lua* file into your game directory, and follow the below example:
 ```lua
 local CScreen = require "cscreen"